Engagement Maximization: Optimal Policy

-\end{prop} This proposition demonstrates that $\pi^{*}$ is the solution to a static rational inattention problem, with a general UPS cost function (of the sort studied by \citet{caplin2017shannon}).
-Those authors show that a necessary condition for $\pi^{*}$ is that it \emph{concavifies} the function $\widehat{\mu}+(\frac{\bar{\kappa}}{\chi}-\frac{\rho}{\lambda})H$.\footnote{Related results appear in earlier working papers by those authors and in the Bayesian persuasion literature.} Information acquisition is infeasible ($\bar{J}(q_{0})=0$) whenever the only $\pi$ satisfying the constraint is the one with $\text{Supp}(\pi)=\{\bar{q}_{0}\}$.
-In this case, we will say that $\pi^{*}$ is degenerate, and otherwise say that $\pi^{*}$ is non-degenerate.
+This proposition demonstrates that $\pi^{*}$ is the solution to a static rational inattention problem, with a general UPS cost function (of the sort studied by \citet{caplin2017shannon}).
+Those authors show that a necessary condition for $\pi^{*}$ is that it \emph{concavifies} the function $\widehat{u}-\frac{ \kappa }{\chi}H+\lambda G$.\footnote{Related results appear in earlier working papers by those authors and in the Bayesian persuasion literature.} Here, $\hat{u}$ captures the benefit of information to the agent, $\frac{\kappa}{\chi} H$ captures the costly delay required to acquire the information, and $\lambda G$ captures the benefit of the information acquisition to the principal, converted to the units of the agent's utility at the rate $\lambda$.

+Engagement is infeasible ($\bar{J}(\bar{q}_0)=0$) whenever the only $\pi$ satisfying the constraint are ones with $\mathbb{E}^{\pi}[G(q)-G(\bar{q}_{0})]=0$, which is to say that it is not possible for the principal to induce information acquisition in the dimensions he cares about.
+If $G$ is strictly convex (meaning that all information acquisition is at least somewhat beneficial to the principal, as in the $G=H$ case), this implies $\text{Supp}(\pi)=\{\bar{q}_{0}\}$.
+When $\text{Supp}(\pi)=\{\bar{q}_{0}\}$, we will say that $\pi^{*}$ is degenerate, and otherwise say that $\pi^{*}$ is non-degenerate.\footnote{When $G$ is not strictly convex, meaning that there are some dimensions of potential information acquisition the principal does not value, it is possible to have $J(\bar{q}_{0})=0$ with a non-degenerate $\pi^{*}$.
+However, the information acquired in this case generates no surplus for either the principal or the agent.}

 Let us take as given a solution $\pi^{*}$ to this relaxed problem, and consider how it might be implemented in an incentive compatible way in the original principal's problem.